KenKundert/emborg/doc/monitoring.rst

 *emborg-overdue* can also be configured to run on the client.
 This can be used when you do not control the server and so cannot run *emborg-overdue* there.
-The configuration is identical, except you give the path to the *lastbackup* file.
+The configuration is identical, except you give the path to the *latest.nt* file.
 For example:

 .. code-block:: python